flexibleidealist/tiny-library/README.md

 #### MVP
-- use axios get request to display a list of books in the Tiny Library from the Airtable API
+- use an axios get request to display a list of books in the Tiny Library from the Airtable API
-- display form for users to add a Title and Author for a book they are donating and a field for a short review or recommendation
+- display a form for users to add a Title and Author for a book they are donating and a field for a short review or recommendation
-- provide a delete button for each book so that users can delete the record in the Airtable database when they take a book from the Library
+- provide a delete button for each book so that users can delete the record in the Airtable database with axios when they take a book from the Library

 #### PostMVP
 - allow users to select from multiple Tiny Libraries and view catalogue information for each Library